cerebrotech/field-engineered-projects-enablement/karpenter/README.md

-# ddl-field Karpenter scripts and configuration
+# Getting started with Karpenter

-This repository contains the Karpenter configuration files
+This repository contains the quick start steps and configuration files to get familiar with Karpenter with Domino.
+The following configuration files are included,

 - karpenter deployment configuration
 - provisioner definitions